rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 ```

 The problem is that `result` will go out of scope and get cleaned up at the end
-of the `longest` function, and we're trying to return a reference to `result`
+of the `longest` function, and we’re trying to return a reference to `result`
 from the function.
-There's no way we can specify lifetime parameters that would
+There’s no way we can specify lifetime parameters that would
-change the dangling reference, and Rust won't let us create a dangling
+change the dangling reference, and Rust won’t let us create a dangling
 reference.
 In this case, the best fix would be to return an owned data type
 rather than a reference so that the calling function is then responsible for
 cleaning up the value.

 Ultimately, lifetime syntax is about connecting the lifetimes of various
 arguments and return values of functions.
-Once they're connected, Rust has
+Once they’re connected, Rust has
 enough information to allow memory-safe operations and disallow operations that
 would create dangling pointers or otherwise violate memory safety.

 ### Lifetime Annotations in Struct Definitions

-Up until now, we've only defined structs to hold owned types.
+Up until now, we’ve only defined structs to hold owned types.
 It is possible
 for structs to hold references, but we need to add a lifetime annotation on
-every reference in the struct's definition.
+every reference in the struct’s definition.
 Listing 10-24 has a struct named
 `ImportantExcerpt` that holds a string slice:

 <span class="filename">Filename: src/main.rs</span>